Learn More About Denture Cleansers

 How does a denture cleanser get the ADA Seal?

-A company earns the ADA Seal for its product by producing scientific evidence that the product is safe and effective.
-The ADA Council on Scientific Affairs carefully evaluates the evidence according to Cleansers for Removable Prostheses guidelines (PDF).
+A company earns the ADA Seal by producing scientific evidence that demonstrates the safety and efficacy of its product.
+The ADA Council on Scientific Affairs carefully evaluates the evidence according to Cleansers for Removable Prostheses (PDF).

 To earn the ADA Seal, the company must: